ismetdagli/HaX-CoNN/README.md

 ### Step 5: Memory Throughput Profiling

+#### Summary
 This step targets to profile memory throughput.
 This code profiles the memory throughput in kernel level(Nsight compute automatically converts layers to kernels).
+The output file generates 'nsight_compute_googlenet_only_gpu_set_full.report.nsight-cuprof-report' file that includes memory throughput results.
+The file can be opened in a Desktop through Nsight Compute.
+For the sake of easiness of the artifact, manual operation and extracting of data manually is not excluded.

 ```bash
 mkdir nsight_compute_logs